odoo/owl/doc/v3/owl/reference/types_validation.md

 // rejects:   { name: "Alice", age: "30" }  ("value is not a number")
 ```

-A type with a [default](#defaultvalue) is already implicitly optional, so
-`.optional()` and `.default()` never need to be combined (and cannot be
-chained).

-### `.default(value)`

-Every type exposes a `.default()` method that attaches a default value to it.
+`.optional(value)` additionally attaches a default value to the type.
+The
-The default is metadata on the type: consumers such as
+default is metadata on the type: consumers such as
 [`props()`](props.md#default-values) and [`config()`](plugins.md#configuration)
-use it to fill in a value when none is provided.
-A value with a default is
+use it to fill in the value when none is provided, so the reader of the value
-implicitly optional: `undefined` passes validation, since the default is meant
-to fill it.
+always gets one.

 The default can be given as a factory (`() => value`), which is called once
 per consumer, so mutable defaults (`[]`, `{}`) are not shared between